elpop/Dice_Passphrase/README.md

 I create a list of words (in spanish) with the values of the roll of a six faces dice.
 The vaules are form 1 to 6 and represent the index of a word in the list.
 The file contains 46,656 words representing 6 values of six dice rolls.

-The spanish languaje has about 107,920 words, but if i put 7 values, we have more posible index than words (279,936 vs 107,920 spanish words).
+The spanish language has about 107,920 words, but if i put 7 values, we have more posible index than words (279,936 vs 107,920 spanish words).
 Then i adjust and choose 46,656 to match with the 6 digits index, but use two files to bring 93,312 possible words to the passphrase. odd and even words use the first and second list in alternate order.

 The english words are more than spanish, about 370,105 words.
 I reduce to a seven dice index files (46,656 words/file) to create a corpus of 326,592 posible words.